-I'm so excited about this dish because it is seriously the best roast I've ever made.
-One of Serbian Christmas traditions is certainly a whole pork roast, but not everyone has the opportunity to roast a pig on a spit.
+I'm so excited about this pork dish because it is seriously the best roast I've ever made.
+One of the Serbian Christmas traditions is certainly a whole pork roast, but not everyone has the opportunity to roast a pig on a spit.

 With this recipe, you'll get the same results.
 It is easy to make, and it looks impressive when brought out on its platter.

 You can also prepare most of it ahead of time, making for less stress when your friends come over!
 Who doesn't love that?

 - Abundant: Pork roasts are always crowd-pleasers.